mhorga/mhorga.github.io/_posts/2016-03-07-using-metalkit-part-8.markdown

 Notice that we tell the playground to find a path where a resource named `Shaders` of type `metal` exists.
 Next, we convert that file into a large `String` and then we create the library from this source.

 Finally, we go to the playground's main page and create a new `MetalView` with a given frame.
-Then we tell the playground to present us the live view.
+Then we tell the playground to present us the live view:

+{% highlight swift %}
+import Cocoa
+import XCPlayground

+let device = MTLCreateSystemDefaultDevice()! let frame = NSRect(x: 0, y: 0, width: 300, height: 300)
+let view = MetalView(frame: frame, device: device) XCPlaygroundPage.currentPage.liveView = view
+{% endhighlight %}

 If you are showing the `Timeline` in the `Assistant editor` you should have a similar view:

 ![alt text](https://github.com/Swiftor/Metal/raw/master/images/chapter08_2.png "2")